 * BreakingTheFourthWall: Leon and Gregor.
 Leon narrates the whole show and both he and Gregor give asides and openly talk to the audience.

 %%* CloudCuckooland: Kulyenchikov.

 * ChekhovsGun: Subverted with Mishkin's urgent letter for Leon.
-Leon plays it off as the exact thing they need to answer their problems. [[spoiler:In actuality the letter has no importance at all; Leon's just lying.]]
+Leon plays it off as the exact thing they need to answer their problems. [[spoiler:In actuality the letter has no importance at all; Leon is just lying.]]

 %%* TheDitz: The '' entire cast''.
 Special mention goes to Slovitch.
 The other villagers think this of Sophia but, all things considered, she isn't that bad.

 * FelonyMisdemeanor: What makes everyone fear Count Gregor?
-He wants to marry a pretty girl and break the curse that's been plaguing them!
+He wants to marry a pretty girl and break the curse that has been plaguing them!

 %%* TheFool: It's in the title, after all.